rodriguezgloria/DH110/Assignment02.md

 ---
 ### Reflection
 After the pilot usability test, it was very enlightening as a moderator to discover how prevelent issues are in an established website such as Airbnb.
+Specifically, the lack of standardization was very prevelent on the experience pages that were intended to provide more information.
+For example, there was no structure in the descriptions of the experience about difficulty (in regards to stamina) and acessibility which enabled missing information or it took a while to look for it if it was included.